ykwei7/Track-O/docs/team/kengxiii.md

 * **Project management**:
   * Managed the deadline and closure of milestones v1.3 - v1.3b (2 milestones) on GitHub.
-  * Took and cropped profile photos for [About-Us](https://ay2122s1-cs2103t-f12-3.github.io/tp/AboutUs.html) page.
+  * Set up the [About-Us](https://ay2122s1-cs2103t-f12-3.github.io/tp/AboutUs.html) page and took pictures used for the profile of each team member.

 * **Enhancements to existing features**: Modified the `find` command to work like a filter.
   * What it does: `Find` command supports keyword search for `name`, `level`, `subjects` and `overdue` status.